tonyarnold/tonyarnold.github.io/_posts/2008-12-05-move-your-application-windows-between-spaces.md

 Simply use the following code, where `ibo_window` is an Interface Builder outlet to an NSWindow in your XIB file:

-{% highlight objc  %}
+{% highlight obj-c %}
 CGSWindowID windowId = (CGSWindowID)[ibo_window windowNumber];

-// The following integer represents the space you want to move the window to - the array is not zero-based - Space 1 == 1, Space 2 == 2, etc
+// The following integer represents the space you want to move the
+// window to - the array is not zero-based - Space 1 == 1, Space 2 == 2,
+// etc
 NSInteger spaceToMoveTo = 2;

-// Window count can be more than one, but for this example we're using a single window NSInteger windowCount = 1;
+// Window count can be more than one, but for this example we're
+// using a single window
+NSInteger windowCount = 1;

 // Now for the magical call:
+CGSMoveWorkspaceWindowList(_CGSDefaultConnection(),
+                           &amp;windowId,
+                           windowCount,
-CGSMoveWorkspaceWindowList(_CGSDefaultConnection(), &amp;windowId, windowCount, spaceToMoveTo);
+                           spaceToMoveTo);

-// If you want to check which space a window is on, simple use the following code:
+// If you want to check which space a window is on, simple use the
+// following code:
 NSInteger windowId = -1;

+CGSGetWindowWorkspace(_CGSDefaultConnection(),
+                      windowId,
-CGSGetWindowWorkspace(_CGSDefaultConnection(), windowId, &amp;workspaceID);
+                      &amp;workspaceID);

 NSLog(@"Your window is now on space %i", windowId);
 {% endhighlight %}